EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 2. The multicaster endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the listener endpoint and used to process the response message.
 When receiving a secure CoAP response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.

-3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.Then, it verifies the counter signature and unsecures the response message.
+3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
+Then, it verifies the counter signature and unsecures the response message.

 The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the Transaction Identifier (Tid) associated to the secure multicast request message.
 The Tid is considered by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in Section {{sec-context}}.